≡ Menu

 There are some ways that you could find the funds you need, such as:

 ✅Transferring money out of low-yielding financial vehicles.
-While you may want to keep some of your money in “safe” places like money markets or CDs, these accounts don’t typically generate as high of a return as the cash value in a whole life insurance policy and you will eventually have to pay taxes on any gains.
+While you may want to keep some of your money in “safe” places like money markets or CDs, these accounts don’t typically generate as high of a return as the cash value in a permanent life insurance policy designed for high cash value.
+Plus, you will eventually have to pay taxes on any gains in traditional savings vehicles.
 So, you could consider moving at least some of your funds.

-Redirecting some retirement plan contributions.
+✅Redirecting some retirement plan contributions.
 If you participate in an employer-sponsored retirement plan, such as a 401(k), you could redirect at least some of these contributions into your personal banking system.
 In this case, your money isn’t going away.
 It is just going into an alternate financial vehicle.

-Increasing your income.
+✅Increasing your income.
 Today, there are many ways to generate extra income on your own schedule, rather than having to get another “job.”
 For example, freelancing, driving for ride sharing sites like Uber or Lyft, delivering food and grocery items through Door Dash or Instacart, or taking on a variety of other side gigs.

-Making – and sticking to – a budget.
+✅Making – and sticking to – a budget.
 Sticking to a budget can help to prevent you from making unnecessary and impulse purchases, leaving you more money for your IBC policy.

-Reviewing your current expenses.
+✅Reviewing your current expenses.
 Take a close look at what you are currently spending on bills like cable, cell phone, and incidentals such as gym memberships and subscriptions.
 There could be room to cut some costs here, too.

 ✅Paying yourself (i.e., your infinite banking policy) first.
 One of the best ways to ensure that you have money available for your Infinite Banking policy is to “pay yourself first.”
 By making your premium a priority, you can oftentimes still come up with what you need for paying your other living expenses each month.